-“zig zag” row, normal needle position: work slowly, make certain all needles have picked up yarnhang comb: first needle is in work on back bed on far leftrack one full turn to right: first needle in work on front bed is now on far left
+hang comb: the first needle is in work on the back bed on far leftrack one full turn to the right: the first needle in work on the front bed is now on far left

 Some experimenting is required to achieve cast on rows in rib that are not too loose or too tight.
 In this instance there has to be enough slack in the loops so that there is room for racking one full turn, too much will leave loops.
-Loops created by cast ons with deliberately large stitch sizes may in turn be chained off with a latch tool.
-The stretch factor and weight of the resulting rib also needs to be in balance with the remaining knit fabric.
+Loops created by cast-ons with deliberately large stitch sizes may, in turn, be chained off with a latch tool.
+The stretch factor and weight of the resulting rib also need to be in balance with the remaining knit fabric.
 If “improvising” it is always advisable to keep good notes.
-Most publications and how tos are really guidelines, starting points for investigating what may be the best method to use in any one piece.
+Most publications and how-tos are really guidelines, starting points for investigating what may be the best method to use in any one piece.